-As Americans accumulate debt, they’re also looking for ways to manage it.
-From balance-transfer credit cards to loan modifications, there are options for people who want to pay off or consolidate what they owe.
-Rolling student loan debt into your mortgage is one of those options.
+From balance-transfer credit cards to loan modifications, there are options for borrowers who want to pay off or consolidate what they owe.
+Rolling student loans into your mortgage — two of the most common types of debt — is one of those options.

-Paying one loan with another loan is also referred to as debt reshuffling.
+If you have both types of debt, you might be considering rolling your student loans into your mortgage rather than making two monthly payments.
+Paying one loan with another loan is referred to as “consolidation” or “debt reshuffling.”
 Although it might feel good to have one less bill to pay, debt reshuffling is not magic.
-You still owe the money — you’ve just changed the terms and possibly forfeited protections you might need later, but we’ll get to that in a moment.
+You still owe the money — you’ve just changed the terms, and possibly forfeited protections you might need later.

 Really, though, you are attaching that debt to your home in place of equity.
 It’s a move that requires careful consideration.

-“The goal of the home is for you to own it,” says Hogan.
+“The goal of the home is for you to own it,” Hogan says.
 “What you’re doing is taking the equity out of your home immediately by the size of the student loan debt.”

 Greenberg recommends consulting an actuary or an accountant who can help you crunch the numbers to see if it makes financial sense.

+It’s not just about the numbers, either.
 Rolling student loans into a mortgage means you’ll give up inherent benefits.
-For instance, if you lose your job you may apply to have your student loans deferred.
-This means you may either stop making payments or your payments will be reduced.
-In addition, you won’t be eligible for federal loan forgiveness programs if you roll the student loans into your mortgage.
+For instance, if you lose your job, you could apply to have your student loans deferred so you can reduce your payments or stop making them for a time.

-The extra debt reduces the equity you have in your home so if values decline you could have negative equity, also known as being underwater.
+The extra debt also reduces the equity you have in your home, so if home values decline, you could have negative equity, also known as being underwater.
 This could lead to problems if you want to sell your home.

 “I’ve talked to people who couldn’t move because they were underwater.
 That loan has to be paid off before you sell.
 Now you might have to pass up a great career opportunity because you owe too much on your house,” Hogan warns.